Idaho Panhandle National Forests

 Directions: From Priest River, travel 36 miles north on State Highway 57 to Nordman.
 Turn right on the paved county Reeder Bay Road.
 Continue another 12 miles on paved road to the campground.
 (Near the Granite Creek Bridge, the paved road turns into a Forest Service road, #2512).
 See map below.

-Season Dates: Opens one week before Memorial Day weekend (on Friday).
-Closes the last Monday in September.
+Season Dates: Opens on the Friday before Memorial Day.
+Closes on the last Monday in September at noon.

 Amenities: Pressurized drinking water, vault toilets, and bear resistant dumpsters.
 The day use area is pack it in, pack it out.

 Nearby: A boat launch (for boats up to 20 feet long) is available just south of the campground.
 Visitors enjoy kayaking, canoeing, and power boating on Priest Lake.
 Two trails are available - the Navigation Trail heads north for 9 miles, while the Lakeshore Trail heads south for 8 miles.
 Trout fishing is available in Beaver Creek and in Priest Lake.

 See more campgrounds managed by Scenic Canyons in the Idaho Panhandle National Forests.